*Reviews taken from Maven BJJ's facebook page

 "If your worried that you need to be fit to start BJJ, don't be - it's one of a few sports where there is no ideal size, weight or fitness level.
 You will become fit when you train.

-If your worried about ego's and not knowing anyone or don't have a martial arts background then don't worry anymore, Dan and the team are all welcoming and very friendly and all are welcomed from a complete novice through to a Brown belt!
+If your worried about ego's and not knowing anyone or don't have a martial arts background then don't worry anymore, Dan and the team are all welcoming and very friendly and all are welcomed from a complete novice through to a Black belt!

 The training drills and coaching are second to none - you learn from the best in a friendly, yet focused environment.

-I genuinely cannot recommend this club enough - don't believe me, come try for yourself, you won't regret it!" - Andy Saunders
+I genuinely cannot recommend this club enough - don't believe me, come try for yourself, you won't regret it!" - Andy Saunders from Woking

 "I am 39 years old who works in an office looking at a PC screen all day long.
 I used to drink between 3 to 4 cups of coffee a day to keep up with work.
 I thought my fitness wasn’t too bad; I was capable of running 10k and was visiting the GYM for weight lifting twice at week.
 However, my blood pressure was 136 – 89 and I was slightly overweight.
 I start getting bored of the GYM and the weather was not making my running enjoyable.